cauaauler/cobblemon-resourcepack/README.md

-some pokemons on the jungle, plains and beach crash the game, idk what mob is
+some pokemons on the jungle, plains crash the game, idk what mob is

  i think beach is working now